 - Shake the oral liquid well just before each use.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not refrigerate or freeze the mixed suspension.
-The mixed suspension should be kept at room temperature and used within 14 days.
-Throw away any unused medicine for more than 14 days.
-Ask your doctor if you need a new prescription.
+Store it at room temperature and use it within 14 days.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine together with St John's wort, astemizole, barbiturates (such as phenobarbital), carbamazepine, cisapride, efavirenz, ergot medicines (dihydroergotamine, ergotamine), pimozide, quinidine, rifabutin, rifampin, ritonavir, sirolimus, or terfenadine.